4pplet/waffling60/README.md

-# SteezyHS
+# waffling60

-SteezyRGB is a multi layout hotswap 60% PCB with support for common ANSI and ISO layouts and split space.
+waffling60 is a multi layout 60% PCB with support for common ANSI and ISO layouts and split space.
+One version features hot swaps, one is a solder PCB.
+Hot swap board uses both north, south and 90-degree rotated switches, which might cause some compatibility issues with some keycaps.

 ## Status:
-Not really started
+Prototyping phase.

 ## Some features:
-- Hotswaps
 - QMK
 - USB-C
 - atmega32u2 in QFN and QFP